-Passive management - tracker funds You might prefer to track the market because if the index goes up, so will your fund value - but it will also fall in line with the index.
+You might prefer to track the market.
+If the index goes up, so will your fund value, but it will also fall in line with the index.
 A 'market index tracker' follows the performance of all the shares in a particular market.
-In the UK, the most commonly used market index is the FTSE 100 - a group of the 100 biggest companies based upon share value.
-If a fund buys shares in all 100 companies in the same proportions as their market value, its value will rise or fall in line with the change in the value of the FTSE 100.
+In the UK, the most commonly used market index is the FTSE 100, a group of the 100 biggest companies based upon share value.

-Funds that track an index are called 'tracker funds'.
+If a fund buys shares in all 100 companies, in the same proportions as their market value, its value will rise or fall in line with the change in the value of the FTSE 100.
+Funds that track an index are called 'tracker funds that track an index are called 'tracker funds'.